clausjs/hiccup/README.md

 Refer to the [JSON Scheme file](src/modules/validateConfig/schema.json) for the latest schema.

+#### Category Icons

+This library comes equipped with [react-icons](https://react-icons.github.io/react-icons/) for some things in its UI.
+A single set of icons is being bundled with the app in order to add icons to the category links if so desired.

 ### Caching

 The app now supports 4 caching strategies, these are useful if you dont want to frequently update your configs or run it completely offine